 For example, if the business makes a significant change to its corporate governance policies, changes accounting firms, or files for bankruptcy, it may need to file an 8-K to formally notify the SEC and the public.

 A proxy statement refers to a disclosure that a company must make to its shareholders prior to an annual meeting.
 This ensures the shareholders have timely, accurate information prior to voting on any proposals raised by management or the board of directors.
 There are several kinds of proxy statements.
 The most common are:

-- Form 3 – This is a proxy that must be filed by a company “insider,” such as a director or senior executive, disclosing how much stock they own.
-A Form 3 must be filed within 10 days of the insider assuming his or her position with the company.
+This is a proxy that must be filed by a company “insider,” such as a director or senior executive, disclosing how much stock they own.
+A Form 3 must be filed within 10 days of the insider assuming their position with the company.
 Individual shareholders who own at least 10 percent of any class of a company’s shares must also file this proxy statement.